zstem/sports-roadtrip-finder/README.md

 https://sports-roadtrip-finder.netlify.app/

+TODO:
+- Make a form-like UI for user to quickly get what they want.
+- Improve UI with team pictures, animations etc.
+- Improve mobile UI.

 This web app is for sports fans looking to complete a roadtrip and visit their favourite team along the way.

 This template should help get you started developing with Vue 3 in Vite.